-8 Mundy, P.R. et al. 1994.
-Transportation of Juvenile Salmonids From Hydroelectric Projects in the Columbia River Basin; An independent peer review.
-U.S. Fish and Wildlife Service, Portland, OR to the formulation of the Council's hypothesis.
+The U.S. Fish and Wildlife Service recently funded an independent review of the available transportation data.
+This review has contributed to the formulation of the Council's hypothesis.
 While finding fault with the current state of knowledge regarding transportation effects, the review team concluded that the preponderance of evidence indicates that transportation can improve survival of fish to adult return under some adverse inriver conditions.
 They felt, however, that there was insufficient evidence to indicate that transportation alone could rebuild upriver runs.
 For this reason, they emphasized that transportation should be considered an experimental program.